 One dish constantly raved about here at MnK is the tempura chicken and udon noodle set.
 Enjoy for approximately ¥900.
 Vegetarian options also available.

 Open for lunch from 11:30 – 17:00 daily, and closed on Monday.
-Hot tip; get there nice and early to avoid the lunchtime queue.
+Hot tip; arrive early to avoid the lunchtime queue.
 No reservation is required.

 Homemade delicatessen, fresh bread and specialty teas

 La Villa Lupicia Boutique Bakery is where the MnK team makes a beeline for whenever freshly baked bread is required, and let’s be honest, that’s always!

 The bakery at La Villa Lupicia makes all of their breads using Hokkaido flour in a slow-fermented process.
 Picture fluffy loaves, crusty baguettes, croissants, pastries and tarts to your heart’s content.
 Our Reservations and Concierge team member Kana is a big fan of their cumin seed loaf.
 She says, “They have something for whatever mood you’re in.
 If you fancy something sweet, something savoury, or even a delicious salad, they have it.”